sanjaysanjust/spring-core-maven/README.md

 # spring-core-maven
-spring-core-maven an alternative project for springcore project with no pom file.
+spring-core-maven an alternative project for plain springcore project.